dvn/dvn-install-demo/readme.md

 - PostgreSQL 8.4.13
 - OpenJDK 1.6.0

-Please note that in production we do **not** recommend OpenJDK.
-We recommend the official Java from Oracle.
+Please note that in production we do **not** recommend OpenJDK 1.6.
+We recommend the official Java 1.6 from Oracle.
 OpenJDK is used here because it's easy to install.

 ## Installing dependencies